cjerdonek/open-rcv/docs/design.md

 Data Flow
 ---------

-When running OpenRCV from the command-line, the data flow is as follows:
+The section describes the flow when using OpenRCV to count a contest from the command-line, for example:

+    $ rcv count INPUT_PATH [options]

-1. The user passes the path to a JSON or YAML contests file via the command-line (e.g. by running `rcv INPUT_PATH`).
+1. The user passes the path to a JSON or YAML contests file via the command-line, along with options like the output format (i.e. what renderer to use).
 2. OpenRCV reads the following information from the contests file:
    * the paths to any input files,
-   * what parser to use,
-   * what counter to use, and
+   * what parser to use, and
-   * what renderer to use.
+   * what counter to use.
 3. The parser converts the input files into a contest object.
 4. The counter converts the contest object into a results object.
 5. The renderer converts the results object into output files.